-The potential of SAF to reduce aviation GHG emissions has been recognized by ICAO, Member States and the aviation industry, such that SAF are included amongst the "basket of measures" put forward to assist States in designing their action plans on $CO_2$ emissions reductions.
-According to the ICAO 2016 trends assessment, a 100 per cent substitution of CAF with SAF could reduce 63 per cent of the baseline $CO_2$ emissions from international flights in 2050.
+The potential of SAF to reduce aviation GHG emissions has been recognized by ICAO, Member States and the aviation industry, such that SAF are included amongst the "basket of measures" put forward to assist States in designing their action plans on CO_2 emissions reductions.
+According to the ICAO 2016 trends assessment, a 100 per cent substitution of aviation fuel with SAF could reduce 63 per cent of the baseline CO_2 emissions from international flights in 2050.
 This would be aviation's most significant contribution towards achieving carbon neutral growth.
 (Fig. 1-1)

-While the combustion of SAF emits similar quantities of $CO_2$ to the combustion of CAF, SAF still provide an environmental benefit on a life cycle basis.
+While the combustion of SAF emits similar quantities of CO_2 to the combustion of conventional fuels, SAF still provide an environmental benefit on a life cycle basis.
 A fuel life cycle is made up of multiple steps from the feedstock to the final use in an engine.
 These steps include, for example, recovery, processing, and transport of the fuel.
 At each of the steps, GHG emissions are likely to be produced.
 The total carbon footprint of the fuel is obtained by adding all these emissions together in a life cycle assessment.
-When all those emissions are considered, SAF will result in decreased emissions when compared with CAF.
+When all those emissions are considered, SAF will result in decreased emissions when compared with the baseline life cycle value of 89gCO2e/MJ for jet fuel.
 These emissions reductions benefits will vary according to the feedstock, production practice, conversion technology, logistics, as well as the land-use change incurred by bioenergy expansion (see Annex A).
 Certain aspects of a SAF life cycle may be considered during the sustainability certification process.

-When biomass is used to develop SAF, the plants absorb $CO_2$ for growth during photosynthesis in relatively short time scales.
+When biomass is used to develop SAF, the plants absorb CO_2 for growth during photosynthesis in relatively short time scales.
 The carbon that is then emitted back into the atmosphere during combustion will return to the plants in a closed loop.
-Ideally in this scenario, no additional carbon would be injected into the biosphere as it would be the case in the use of CAF (ICAO GFAAF, 2017).
+Ideally in this scenario, no additional carbon would be injected into the biosphere as it would with traditional methods (ICAO GFAAF, 2017).
 When Municipal Solid Waste or industrial waste gases are used to produce SAF, the emissions reductions come from the multiple uses of fossil carbon.

-${\rm CO_2}$ emissions can also be generated during the production of SAF in recovery, processing, and transport.
-Specific combinations of feedstock and conversion processes used for the production of SAF, called pathways, can result in fuel life cycle ${\rm CO_2}$ emissions that are either lower or higher than emissions from CAF.
-However, only those fuels with life cycle emissions lower than CAF will be environmentally beneficial (ICAO GFAAF, 2017).
+CO_2 emissions can also be generated during the production of SAF in recovery, processing, and transport.
+Specific combinations of feedstock and conversion processes used for the production of SAF, called pathways, can result in fuel life cycle CO_2 emissions that are either lower or higher than the baseline value of 89 gCO2e/MJ.
+However, only those fuels with life cycle emissions lower than the baseline value will be environmentally beneficial (ICAO GFAAF, 2017).
 These emissions reductions benefits will vary according to the feedstock, production practice, conversion technology, logistics, as well as the land-use change incurred by bioenergy expansion (see Annex 1).